avasharafi/Semantic-Data-Web/notebooks/README.md

   - pip install -r requirements.txt

 - To run with voila,
-  - Install voila:
-If you use conda, you can install it with:
-  - conda install -c conda-forge voila
-If you use pip, you can install it with
-  - pip install voila

-Then open cmd or terminal, change the path to the local repository which you've saved the Notebook folder, Then type the command below into a terminal to run the app locally.
+  - cd to the directory where notebooks are located.
+  - type and run the command below in a terminal

-voila main.ipynb
+      -   voila main.ipynb

 more information about voila: